rudymatela/leancheck/README.md

 	       \/ cons2 MyConsC
 	       \/ cons1 MyConsD

-The tiers function return a potentially infinite list of finite sub-lists (tiers).
-Each tier has values of increasing size.
+The `tiers` function return a potentially infinite list of finite sub-lists (tiers).
+Each successive tier has values of increasing size.

 	tiers :: Listable a => [[a]]

-For convenience, there is also the function `list`, which returns an infinite list of values of the bound type:
+For convenience, the function `list` returns a potentially infinite list of values of the bound type:

 	list :: Listable a => [a]